Ski & Sail in Svalbard: The Edge of the World

 SAIL ON A FLOATING POLAR BASECAMP

-You will stay on a 150-foot, three-masted schooner called The Noorderlicht.
-This magnificent boat boasts over 100 years of history – originally built in 1910, she served in WW2 and is now an expedition boat.
+The Noorderlicht is a 150-foot (50-meter) long, three-masted schooner, which has proven to be an ideal vessel for this adventure.
+This magnificent boat prides itself on over 100 years of history—originally built in 1910, she served in WW2 and is now an expedition boat.
 With her, you’ll sail countless coves and experience the archipelago the way it’s meant to be experienced!
+The Noorderlicht can welcome 12 passengers.

 Your guides

-Tom Wolfe is an ACMG and IFMGA Mountain Guide.
+Tom is an ACMG/IFMGA certified Mountain Guide who calls Canmore home.
 He guides year-round, with winters being a mix of ski guiding at lodges, heli-ski operations, and remote backcountry destinations.
+Summers are a split between guiding climbing trips in the mountains of BC and guiding paddling trips on rivers in Canada’s western shield country.

 Your expert guiding team (up to 4 guides) is experienced in avalanche terrain and trained to handle any medical emergencies.
 Let your hospitable hosts ensure you have the best experience possible on this once-in-a-lifetime adventure.